 Experts In This Article

-If someone injured you because of their negligence or wrongdoing, such as by causing a car accident, you may need to consider your options for obtaining compensation.
+If someone injured you because of their negligence or wrongdoing, such as by causing a car accident, you may need to consider suing for negligence for obtaining compensation.

 Although most personal injury claims settle outside of court, you may need to take your case to trial to get the compensation you deserve.